 Surgical Approach for Coccyx Pain

-Different surgeons may take slightly different approaches to the operation.
+Surgeons may take slightly different approaches to the operation.
 Perhaps the biggest difference between surgeons is that some remove only part of the coccyx, while others recommend removing the entire coccyx.

 In general, the surgery involves the following steps:

-- A one to two-inch incision is made right over the top of the coccyx, which is located directly under the skin and subcutaneous fat tissue.
+- A one to two-inch incision is made over the top of the coccyx, which is located directly under the skin and subcutaneous fat tissue.
 There are no muscles to dissect away.

 Potential Risks and Complications of Coccyx Surgery